Skip to Content

 Compost is one of the keys to creating healthy soil and, as such, is an essential skill every gardener should develop.
 I strongly advise you to get my book on the topic, not only because I want the sale, but because I sincerely believe it will benefit you.

 Decomposition is the natural process of reducing organic waste into a stable form.
-Composting manages the decomposition process, orchestrating the interaction between diverse microorganisms, carbon, nitrogen, water, and air.
+Composting manages decomposition, orchestrating the interaction between diverse microorganisms, carbon, nitrogen, water, and air.
 The process generates heat which effectively destroys pathogens and weed seeds.

 Composting’s product is humus (the Latin word for earth), a dark-brown substance essential to sustaining life and positively affecting the soil environment in myriad ways.
-The smell of humus (petrichor) is strongly associated with rain or healthy soil, a smell caused by actinomycetes, bacteria spores in humus.
+The smell of humus (petrichor) is strongly associated with rain or healthy soil, an odor caused by actinomycetes, bacteria spores in humus.
 Their presence is an indicator of the soil’s health.

 The Aerobic Composting Process